On this page

-To learn more about the App Services GraphQL API, see GraphQL API.
+To learn more about the Atlas GraphQL API, see Atlas GraphQL API.

 Traditionally developers query the database on the server and access the server from the client through a HTTP API.
 This requires more developer resources and lacks the flexibility of directly querying a database.

 App Services includes the Query API, a powerful API that lets you access MongoDB Atlas data from the client.
 You can query Atlas like you're using a database driver and App Services enforces data access rules rules for all requests.

 Synchronizing data is a hard problem for mobile app developers.
-Atlas Device Sync provides offline-first sync capabilities for your mobile application.
+Device Sync provides offline-first sync capabilities for your mobile application.
 Client applications use Realm Database to persist data to the local device.
 When the device has a network connection, Sync seamlessly sends the data to the App.
 The app stores the data to a linked MongoDB Atlas data source, and updates the data on other client devices.

-Atlas Device Sync provides conflict resolution to handle multiple users updating the same data.
-When combined with user authentication and management and schema validation and data access, Atlas Device Sync provides a secure way for your mobile clients to sync data across devices and with the cloud.
+Device Sync provides conflict resolution to handle multiple users updating the same data.
+When combined with user authentication and management and schema validation and data access, Device Sync provides a secure way for your mobile clients to sync data across devices and with the cloud.

 To explore a prebuilt app that you can customize, create a template app.
 Template applications are working apps that use App Services services to do things like:

 Use Sync to synchronize data between mobile clients and the linked MongoDB Atlas collection.

 Host a Todo web app using the GraphQL API